kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 But, can require lots of samples of data to learn some phenomenon.
 To make the difference more clear lets take a simple example of detecting the wheel of a car.
 A simple model is using our common sense reasoning in mathematical form.
 Using image processing to identify rubber, rims, road and other attributes that define a wheel.
-But, then there are so many possible combinations of these attributes which can vary in different conditions.Identifying priors to accommodate all the possible conditions might be a tedious process.
+But, then there are so many possible combinations of these attributes which can vary in different conditions.
+Identifying priors to accommodate all the possible conditions might be a tedious process.
 Another way to solve the same problem is to gather images of 1000’s of wheels and have a complex model learn from it.
 </p>